emisasal/rest-api-crud/README.md

 For example, to filter books by `author`, `title`, etc.
 Because the columns for the tables can change over time, the lists will always allow the frontend to use faithful and up to date data.

+## Filtering

+For filtering the controllers uses two query params: `filterkey` and `filterval`.
+Filterkey is the element to filter the list.
+Filterval is the string to filter based on the filterkey value.
+The filter works in conjunction with pagination and sorting (orderBy).
+Prisma uses `where` to apply the filters.
+Because the ammount of elemets using `where` are different from the unfiltered list, the controllers use a filterHandler to pass the "where" object to `count` and `findMany`.

 ## Cors

 The dependency `cors` (along with `@types/cors` as devDependency) enables cors to comunicate with a frontend running with a different port.